jcguu95/Regalia/README.md

    + [ ] ADJUST-ARRAY (NOTE: SPEC is long)
    + [X] VECTOR-PUSH
    + [ ] VECTOR-PUSH-EXTEND (use ADJUST-ARRAY)
+   + [ ] Provide all other entries in the array dictionary for the extrinsic version.

 2. Document, Polish and Clean Up